yinaS1234/SQL-Interview-Prep-Portfolio/README.md

-# SQL-Interview-Prep-Portfolio by Yina Qiao
+# SQL-Portfolio by Yina Qiao

 ## Introduction
 Welcome to my SQL Interview Preparation Portfolio!
 This repository showcases practical SQL skills and knowledge acquired from the ["Learn SQL for Data Science"](https://www.coursera.org/specializations/learn-sql-basics-data-science) course offered by the University of California, Davis.
 The primary focus is on developing and presenting SQL examples that can be effectively used in job interviews.